Secular ethics: Holyoake

 George Jacob Holyoake's 1896 publication English Secularism defines secularism thus:

 "Secularism is a code of duty pertaining to this life, founded on considerations purely human, and intended mainly for those who find theology indefinite or inadequate, unreliable or unbelievable.
 Its essential principles are three: (1) The improvement of this life by material means.
 (2) That science is the available Providence of man.
 (3) That it is good to do good.
 Whether there be other good or not, the good of the present life is good, and it is good to seek that good."

 Holyoake held that secularism should take no interest at all in religious questions (as they were irrelevant), and was thus to be distinguished from strong freethought and atheism.
 In this he disagreed with Charles Bradlaugh, and the disagreement split the secularist movement between those who argued that anti-religious movements and activism was not necessary or desirable and those who argued that it was.

 Nietzsche

 Nietzsche's many works spoke of a Master-Slave Morality, The Will to Power, or something stronger that overcomes the weaker and Darwinistic adaptation and will to live.
 Nietzsche expressed his moral philosophy throughout his collection of works; the most important of these to secular ethics being The Gay Science (in which the famous God is dead phrase was first used), Thus Spoke Zarathustra, Beyond Good and Evil and On The Genealogy of Morals.

+According to Nietzsche, our understanding of cause and effect may be limited to a single will, an inclination that is identical to that of other living things.
+In this respect, Nietzsche's theory is more straightforward than Kant's since Nietzsche did manage clarify our sense of causality by considering simply the will to power, whereas Kant postulated two sorts of wills (free and unfree wills).
+We shouldn't "accept numerous forms of causality until the experiment of making do with a single one has been pushed to its farthest extent," according to Nietzsche, since the "conscience of method requires" it.
+The want to power appears to be practically beyond dispute, according to Nietzsche's formulation, and since causation is our ultimate certainty.